 You can apply for coverage or increase your coverage if already enrolled.
 In Edison, pick the benefit you want under STD and/or LTD if eligible.
 MetLife will mail you a “Statement of Health” form with medical questions.
 Fax, email or mail with a postmark by Oct.
 31, your completed/signed form to MetLife as directed.

 Application is subject to review and approval by MetLife based on underwriting rules.
 After receiving your form, MetLife may need more information from you.

 If you are unable to work due to sickness, pregnancy, or as a direct result of accidental injury, disability insurance can help pay your most important expenses.
 These include:

 Important information if you are thinking about applying to enroll in coverage:

-- Those who enroll will pay 100 percent of the premium with after-tax dollars.
+- Those who enroll will pay 100 percent of the monthly premium with after-tax dollars.
 By paying with after-tax dollars, any benefits paid to you will result in a tax-free benefit.

 - If you intend to enroll in both STD and LTD, you should consider enrolling in one of the LTD options with a 180-day elimination period.
 The 26-week STD Insurance will best cover the 180-day Elimination Period for your LTD, at a lower monthly cost.